Handling Our Own Pileups

 Awareness and Support

-Knowing where, and how well we are being heard, and how propagation shifts over time, will help us more effectively manage your pileups, especially if we are operating from a rare, exotic or much sought-after call area.
-Awareness will help us understand caller behavior - how eager or excited callers can be to make the contact - especially if our operation is for a very brief period.
+Knowing where, and how well we are being heard, and how propagation shifts over time, will help us more effectively manage our pileups, especially if we are operating from a rare, exotic or much sought-after call area.
+Awareness helps us understand caller behavior - how eager or excited callers can be to make the contact - especially if our operation is for a very brief period.
 Awareness can spell the difference between an orderly, well orchestrated undertaking with good pace and rhythm, versus sheer band chaos and pandemonium.

 Control

-And before we get started, have a game plan on how to proceed.
-How effectively we control the pileup will have a significant impact of the orderly and efficient flow of contacts.
 As the DX station, we set the standard.
-For example, while it may be tempting to provide our name and location information on every contact, know this will slow the process, since callers will be similarly motivated.
+And while it may be tempting to provide our name and location information on every contact, this will slow the process, since callers may be similarly motivated.
 If the volume of callers is large, stick to call sign and report (usually 5-9), then move on.
-Once we achieve a rhythm, pace and contact flow, taking into consideration caller volume, propagation, our comfort and ability, etc., our degree of control will increase to the point where we can communicate instructions as required, and/or adjust our contact handling style on the fly.
+Once we achieve a rhythm, pace and contact flow, taking into consideration caller volume, propagation, our comfort and ability, our degree of control will increase to the point where we can communicate instructions as required, and/or adjust our contact handling style on the fly.

 Setting a good example is important, so remain calm - and be humble.

-Do listen for QRP stations - and avoid rewarding bad behavior.
+Do listen for QRP stations.
+And, avoid rewarding bad behavior.

 Management